thisisthedave/tasknotes/docs/settings/misc-settings.md

 These settings control various plugin features and display options that don't fit into other categories.

+## Saved Views button position

+Choose where the Saved Views button appears in the FilterBar of supported views (Task List, Agenda, Kanban, Advanced Calendar):

+- Right (default): Filter → Search → Saved Views
+- Left: Saved Views → Filter → Search

+This setting affects layout only; functionality is the same.
+See examples in Filtering and Views.

 ## Status Bar

 **Show tracked tasks in status bar** - Display currently tracked tasks (with active time tracking) in the status bar at the bottom of the app.
 This provides a quick visual indicator of which tasks are currently being tracked without needing to open the TaskNotes views.